mreq/mreq.eu/source/articles/2014-10-10-prefix-bootstrap-less-files.html.md

 tags: web, bootstrap, npm
 ---

-I've created a simple npm tool to prefix bootstrap CSS classes./////
+I've created a simple npm tool to prefix bootstrap CSS classes.

 You can find the tool on the [npm website](https://www.npmjs.org/package/bootstrap-prefixer) or on [github](https://github.com/mreq/bootstrap-prefixer).